ImageMagick/Usage-Markdown/photos/index.md

 -   Distance of film from lens, further away means more light spread.
 -   Area of the aperture 'circle' (lens or pinhole) due to angle of light.
 -   Arrangement of camera material around the aperture.
-    For example the lens holder or pinhole thickness.
+    For example, the lens holder or pinhole thickness.

 ---
 title: Digital Photo Handling